Freight Shipping from Albuquerque to Detroit

 How much does it cost to ship freight from Albuquerque to Detroit?

-Full truckload (FTL) rates from Albuquerque, NM to Detroit, MI currently range from $3,808-$4,693 for a standard dry van load over the 1,771-mile route.
+Full truckload (FTL) rates from Albuquerque, NM to Detroit, MI currently range $3,808-$4,693 (roughly $2.15-$2.67 per mile over 1,771 miles).
 LTL shipments typically cost $1,174-$1,905 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Albuquerque to Detroit?